shirish47/nRF51822-Arduino/arduino-1.5.x/hardware/RBL/RBL_nRF51822/README.md

 Program it as instructed by RogerClark [here](http://www.rogerclark.net/arduino-on-the-nrf51822-bluetooth-low-energy-microcontroller/).

-To flash the softdevice you would find his install_softdevice.bat in a folder. execute install_softdevice.bat and follow the below steps.
+To flash the softdevice follow the below steps.

 #Steps to install softdevice 130 (assuming you have downloaded softdevice from nordic site)